 The likelihood of relapse can be significantly lowered when medical detox is chosen.
 The body is allowed to move away from physical drug dependency more gradually, letting you gently ease into sobriety.
 Many patients leave medical detox feeling healthier and better with themselves physically than they have in months or even years, decreasing the urge to start using again.

 At All American Detox, we believe everyone can recover from addiction when given the right treatment and coping tools.
-Our state-of-the-art facility in Woodland Hills, CA offers a variety of programs to suit different needs, including detoxification, residential inpatient treatment and outpatient treatment.
+Our state-of-the-art facility in Woodland Hills, CA offers a variety of programs to suit different needs, including detoxification, residential inpatient treatment, and outpatient treatment.
 We also offer ongoing aftercare services to help you maintain sobriety long into the future.
-When you’re ready to take back control from drug abuse and gain the healthy life you deserve, reach out to us to learn more.
+When you’re ready to take back control from drug abuse and gain the healthy life you deserve.